CURLING -- III. Identifying Candidates of Wide-separation Gravitationally Lensed Quasars from the CatNorth Catalogue: Results

 In Figure \ref{figure: pmplx and color of abc candi}, the candidates occupy similar regions of parameter space as the known lenses, while the stars are clearly segregated.
-Specifically, in the left panel the candidates cluster at low $\mathrm{PM\_SIG}$ and low $\mathrm{PLX\_SIG}$, as expected for extragalactic sources, whereas the stellar population forms a conspicuous sequence toward large astrometric values.
+Specifically, in the left panel the candidates cluster at low $\mathrm{PM\_SIG}$ and low $\mathrm{PLX\_SIG}$, as expected for extragalactic sources, whereas the stellar population forms a conspicuous sequence towards large astrometric values.
 In the right panel, lensed quasar candidates' $(W1-W2,\, z-W1)$ colours trace the discoverable lensed quasar locus and remain well separated from the stellar region.
 The tight overlap with known lenses and significant separation from stars in these astrometric and colour diagnostics indicate that objects in our sample are high in purity in being real quasars.

 Figure~\ref{figure: wospectrum_stats} displays the distributions of the \(S_{\mathrm{colour}}\), the Pan-STARRS1 \(g\) band apparent magnitude, the maximum image separation, and the photometric redshift of LQC, QGC, and discoverable quasar images in \texttt{CatNorth} from discoverable known lenses.
 Vertical dashed lines mark the information of four discoverable known lenses.
 The \(g\) band magnitude and redshift panels exhibit the information of all member quasar candidate images within each group of LQC and QGC; photometric redshifts are \(z_{\mathrm{ph}}\) provided by \texttt{CatNorth}.
+Besides, we note that three of four known systems whose Pan-STARRS1 \(g\) band apparent magnitude are plotted in the upper right panel of Figure~\ref{figure: wospectrum_stats} have shown magnitude variations of at least 1 magnitude; these are: SDSS~J1029+2623 \citep{2013ApJ...764..186F}, SDSS~J1326+4806 \citep{Shu_2019}, and SDSS~J1004+4112 \citep{Mu_oz_2022}.

-As shown in Figure~\ref{figure: wospectrum_stats}, the \(S_{\mathrm{colour}}\) distribution of LQC shifts toward higher colour similarity compared to QGC.
-This is due to the removal of groups with low colour similarity during automated filtering and the favour of colour consistency during visual inspection.
+As shown in Figure~\ref{figure: wospectrum_stats}, the \(S_{\mathrm{colour}}\) distribution of LQC shifts towards higher colour similarity compared to QGC.
+This is due to the removal of groups with low colour similarity during automatic filtering and the favour of colour consistency during visual inspection.